 4600 Walnut Lake Road, West Bloomfield, MI 48323

 The West Bloomfield Public Library’s Children’s Department is the winner of the National Medal and we understand why.
 Not only is it a treasure trove of books, there are multiple play stations that allow your littles to put their imagination to work.
-Babies can climb through a mini indoor playground, older kids can play house or pirate ship and families can pick an activity from the STEM cart for quality time together.
+Babies can climb around a toddler area, older kids can play house or play at the LEGO table and families can pick an activity from the STEM cart for quality time together.
 BONUS: Plan your visit for a day when the Nature Center is open.
 It’s located across the parking lot and has cool activities for kids.

 32737 W 12 Mile Rd, Farmington Hills, MI 48334